MichaelMIL/aliexpress_tracker/README.md

 - Optionally add a tracking number
 - Click "Add Order" to extract product info and add it to your tracker

-**Method 2: Import from AliExpress**
-- Click "Import Orders from AliExpress" in the Bulk Actions section
-- Follow the instructions to copy a cURL command from your browser's Network tab
-- Paste the cURL command and click "Import Orders"
-- Orders with multiple items will be grouped automatically

 ### Managing Orders

 - **Edit Orders**: Click "Edit" to modify product title, image URL, or tracking number